mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ### Questions

 ## Conclusions
-This post covered data structures, the fundamental ways of organizing data in computer science.
+This post covered a few fundamental data structures, the ways of organizing data in computer science.

+There's plenty more to cover: we didn't mention hash maps, a blazing fast $O(1)$ key-value retrieval, or tries, useful for autocomplete, etc.

+It's important again to distinguish _data structures_ from _abstract data types_.
+We didn't cover stacks, queues, or heaps, as there are multiple ways to implement those.
+A stack, for example, can be implemented with an array or linked list depending on your needs.

 We started by discussing data structures vs. abstract data types, using Big O notation to quantify the efficiency of operations on data structures, and the types of data we actually store in our structures.
 We then discussed the theory and implementation of arrays, linked lists, trees, graphs, and hash maps, as well as answered a Leetcode question for each.

 In the next post, we'll cover abstract data types.
 We'll discuss stacks and queues, caches, and more.